alvaromb/latex_mac/README.md

 # latex_mac

-A LaTeX template for MAC (Manfred Awesomic CV)
+A LaTeX template for MAC (Manfred Awesomic CV).

+# Usage

+Clone the repo and change the `cv.tex` file.
+Compile with `pdflatex`.

+# License

+MIT.